degreepath/auditor/tests/snapshots/2015-16/major/mathematics.md

 For this requirement, you must both take PHYS 375 and declare one “Physics” major.

-# Sequence
-> Note: A 200-300-level sequence of two courses, at least one of which must be a
-> Mathematics course.

-For this requirement, you must do one of the following:

-- take both MATH 230 and MATH 330
-- take both MATH 226 and MATH 340
-- take both MATH 244 and MATH 344
-- take both MATH 224 and MATH 348
-- take both MATH 252 and MATH 352
-- take both MATH 220 and MATH 356
-- take both MATH 232 and MATH 364
-- take both MATH 262 and STAT 322
-- take both MATH 220 and MSCS 341

 # Level III
 > Note: Two Level III courses, at least one of which must be a Mathematics
 > course.